hissp.compiler module#

 Try to compile as macro, else normal call.

-Macroexpand and start over with form, if it’s a macro.
+Macroexpand and start over with compile_form, if macro.

 call(form: Iterable) str[source]#